databrary/policies/terms.md

 We reserve the right to:

--   Redistribute Content in Databrary in accordance with the Authorized
-    > Investigators' wishes and the Sharing Release Levels provided by
-    > participants, staff, or others who are recorded during research.
+-   Redistribute Content in Databrary in accordance with the Authorized Investigators' wishes and the Sharing Release Levels provided by participants, staff, or others who are recorded during research.

--   Promote the availability of shared data (via the Databrary
-    > newsletter, website, email or social media)
+-   Promote the availability of shared data (via the Databrary newsletter, website, email or social media).

 -   Describe, catalog, validate, and document data.

--   Store, translate, copy, or re-format Data in any way to ensure its
-    > future preservation and accessibility.
+-   Store, translate, copy, or re-format Data in any way to ensure its future preservation and accessibility.

 -   Incorporate metadata or documentation.

--   Limit the amount or kind of Data stored free of charge or the level
-    > of service provided.
+-   Limit the amount or kind of Data stored free of charge or the level of service provided.

--   Give shared Data priority over privately stored data for storage and
+-   Give shared Data priority over privately stored data for storage and processing resources.
-    > processing resources.

 13. Termination
 ---------------